 - opportunities for promotions, transfers, career breaks and redundancy

-For things like bonuses, it should be the same.
-So if an employee works 4 days a week and everyone else works 5, they should get 80% of whatever amount everyone else’s bonus is.
+So if someone works 4 days a week and everyone else works 5, the norm would be for them to get 80% of whatever everyone else gets.

 Sick pay entitlements for zero hours contract workers

 A zero hours contract is one where you don't guarantee any amount of work for someone.